Travel and the coronavirus pandemic: Everything you need to know - Local News 8

 Virgin Voyages has postponed the maiden voyage of its first cruise ship, Scarlet Lady, until August.

-Hurtigruten, which is known for its sailings in the Nordic region such as the Norwegian fjords, has suspended all sailings effective through the end of April.
+Hurtigruten, which is known for its sailings in the Nordic region (including the Norwegian fjords), has suspended all sailings effective through the end of April.

 The US State Department issued an advisory on March 8 warning against cruise travel.